uwl-python-ig/lp3thw/README.md

 # lp3thw
 We're working through [Learn Python 3 the Hard Way](https://alliance-primo.hosted.exlibrisgroup.com/permalink/f/l9c4fq/CP71290856150001451), and putting our code here so we can share work and learn from each other.
 ## Naming and storing files
 - There is (or will be) a directory for each exercise in the book.
-- Be sure to add your name or some other distinguishing string to your filenames to avoid overwriting other's work.
+- Be sure to add your name or some other distinguishing string to your script filenames--this should help to avoid overwriting other's work.